Frequently Asked Questions

 • Why should I join the CAC Grading Club?

 Why?
-Because you can submit your coins for Grading services directly.
+Because you can submit your coins for Grading services directly to us from the comfort of your own home.
 And what’s more?
-You're entitled to numerous other benefits as noted on the Grading Club page.
+We’ll give you $99 in grading credits and access to other members only benefits discussed on our Grading Club page.

 For an annual fee of just $99 (prorated for when you join), the CAC Grading Club provides a gateway to numerous benefits and privileges:

-• Immediate Coin Submission – Say goodbye to the wait list.
-As a Club member, you can submit both vintage and modern coins for grading at your convenience, ensuring your collection remains up-to-date and in your control.
+• Immediate Coin Submission – As a Club member, you can submit both vintage and modern coins for grading at your convenience, ensuring your collection remains up-to-date and in your control.

 • Convenience and Quality – Submit your coins from the comfort of your home, confident in the knowledge that they are being assessed by the foremost experts in the field.